— Skiing —

 What types of skiing do we do?…

-DOWNHILL SKIING AT SKI RESORTS:
+DOWNHILL SKIING AND SNOWBOARDING AT SKI RESORTS

 Nordic centers provide groomed trails suitable for classic or freestyle (skate) technique cross country skiing.
 These commercial facilities usually offer ski rentals and have a lodge with cooked food and beverages available for sale.